How much are pointe shoes

 What additional costs should I expect when buying pointe shoes?

 When purchasing pointe shoes, you should anticipate additional costs of around $20 for essential accessories such as ribbons, elastic bands, and toe pads.
-These ensure proper fitting and comfort in the insole, which are crucial for performance.
+These ensure proper fitting and comfort in the insole, which is crucial for performance.

 How often do pointe shoes need to be replaced?